Excel VLOOKUP Tutorial for Beginners

 VLOOKUP for Approximate Matches (TRUE Keyword as the last parameter)

-Consider a scenario where a table calculates discounts for the customers who do not want to buy exactly tens or hundreds of items.
+Consider a scenario in which a table calculates discounts for customers who do not purchase exactly tens or hundreds of items.

-As shown below, certain Company has imposed discounts on the quantity of items ranging from 1 to 10,000:
+As shown below, a company applies discounts to quantities ranging from 1 to 10,000:

 VLOOKUP for Approximate Matches